 “The birds are most active early,” Minard explains.
 “And a second peak comes in late afternoon and early evening, until dusk.
 Weather is a big factor.
 If it’s cloudy and overcast they will be active all day long, but if it’s a sunny they go off and are harder to find.”

-A Red-winged Blackbird sings at Waterfront Park at Reeds Lake.
-Photo by Jan Lewis.
+Red-winged Blackbird singing at Waterfront Park at Reeds Lake.

 Kent County’s Millennium Park is another great spot for birdwatching.
 The 1,400 acre park, at 1415 Maynard Ave SW, Walker, is listed on eBird as the Number 2 Hotspot for Kent County with 194 species having been seen there over time.
 The park includes 6 miles of Grand River frontage and open fields and forests.